Geometric convergence bounds for Markov chains in Wasserstein distance based on generalized drift and contraction conditions: Generalized Drift and Contraction

 Suppose now that we are ignorant of Theorem~\ref{thm:main}, and wish to find a convergence bound using the more standard Corollary~\ref{cor:geometric}.
 We need to convert $(B2)$ to $(A2)$ by letting $\gamma = \sup_{(x,y) \in C} \Gamma(x,y)$, and $K = \sup_{(x,y) \not\in C} \Gamma(x,y)$, where $C = \{(x,y): V(x)+V(y)<d\}$ is a coupling set, and $d > 2L/(1-\eta)$.
 Of course, we need to further assume that $\gamma < 1$ and $K < \infty$, so that $(A2)$ is satisfied.
 For $r \in (0,1)$,

-When $(A3)$ and~\eqref{ine:r} hold, $\rho_r^A < 1$, and $\rho_r^A$ is the upper bound on the chain's convergence rate constructed via Corollary~\ref{cor:geometric}.
+When $(A3)$ and~\eqref{ine:r} hold, $\rho_r^A < 1$, and $\rho_r^A$ is an upper bound on the chain's convergence rate constructed via Corollary~\ref{cor:geometric}.
 On the other hand, note that

 It's clear that $\rho_r^B \le \rho_r^A$ for each $r \in (0,1)$.
 So $\rho_r^A < 1$ only if $\rho_r^B < 1$.
 Moreover, the inequality between $\rho_r^A$ and $\rho_r^B$ will be strict unless~$\Gamma$ and~$\Lambda$ are related in a very specific manner that seems unlikely to hold in practice.
 Thus, Theorem~\ref{thm:main} provides a sharper convergence rate bound than Corollary~\ref{cor:geometric}.
-Such improvement is illustrated in Section~\ref{sec:example}, where we study the behavior of a perturbed autoregressive Markov chain.
+Such improvement is illustrated in Section~\ref{sec:example}, where we study the behavior of a perturbed autoregressive Markov chain and a Gibbs chain for a random effects model.